CAAPIM/iOS-MAS-Proximity/README.md

 }];
 ```

-Once the authorization is successfully done, authenticating device will automatically be able to poll authorization code on its device, and should be able to proceed authentication proccess.
+Once the authorization is successfully done, authenticating device will automatically be able to poll authorization code on its device, and should be able to proceed authentication process.

 ### BLE